cookies-xor-cream/HugoTest/content/posts/poetry/bayes-rule.md

 ---

 Bayes would kill me or hand a trophy
-If he saw how I had used his rule.
+if he saw how I had used his rule.

 The instant I know something new,
-Is the instant I don't think it through.
+is the instant I don't think it through.

 What I'm doing's a discontinuous function,
-Of all the shit that's been done before.
+of all the shit that's been done before.

 And I've indexed you but weighted time,
-So much more than I did before.
+so much more than I did before.